nebuly-ai/optimate/apps/accelerate/speedster/README.md

 # 💥 Speedster

-Automatically apply SOTA optimization techniques to achieve the maximum inference speed-up on your hardware.
+Automatically apply the best set of SOTA optimization techniques to achieve the maximum inference speed-up on your hardware.

 ## 📖 What is this?
 `Speedster` is an open-source module designed to speed up AI inference in just a few lines of code.
 The library boosts your model to achieve the maximum acceleration that is physically possible on your hardware.